rolandtritsch/handsontable-first-row-no-validation/README.md

 * load/validate `import.csv`
 * the first line should be invalid, but is not
 * you can work around this by adding a dummy line

+Note: The fix/solution is on the `fix` branch